furagu/easy-gd/README.md

 __Arguments__

-* buffer – A _buffer_ with an image to parse the format of.
+* buffer – A _Buffer_ object with an image to parse the format of.

 __Example__